Select All The Choices That Are Goals Of Macro Intervention

 Why it matters: Even the best policy fails if the implementation chain is weak.
 Macro interventions often include strengthening logistics, training for health workers, and monitoring systems that guarantee that fortified products reach all communities.

-7. develop Sustainable Food Systems
+7. grow Sustainable Food Systems

 • Goal statement: “Encourage dietary patterns that are environmentally friendly while meeting nutritional needs.”